DeroXP/evading-school-blockers/README.md

 ```
 1. copy the bookmarklet text above and then make it into a bookmark by putting this into the url line of a bookmarklet
 2. click on it on any site, make sure you have a google sheet tracker ready to input into trackerhub.
+3. this does bypass extension restrictions, but not wifi restricted sites, if this doesnt work make a proxy.